Find Your Perfect School

 The Associate in Science in Culinary Arts under its Food and Nutrition Program is designed to integrate theory with practical learning.
 It emphasizes a hands-on curriculum that will equip students with the necessary knowledge and skills that are integral to their chosen career path.
 Lecture classes are designed to provide foundational knowledge on basic cooking skills that students can then apply in a lab setting.

 The latter is where they learn the different aspects of a fully operational dining room and kitchen.
 Students are also taught to use their critical thinking and problem-solving skills in the food service industry.
 Their courses are designed to help them better understand nutrition, production, techniques, and management procedures.
 Students must understand the roles and responsibilities of supervisors in a food service operation.

 The culinary arts program takes 32 weeks and costs $3,112.
 Some of the courses are Food and Nutrition Orientation, Foodservice Sanitation and Safety, Food Service Production Laboratory, Fundamentals of Baking, and more.

 With a rich and diverse food history, Bakersfield, where the college makes its home, takes pride in its thriving food scene, where local traditions and modern twists meet.
 People have restaurants, food trucks, and a host of other eating choices to choose from.
 It is good news to culinary arts students who may wish to explore delicious dishes rooted in tradition.

-Located in Costa Mesa, Orange Coast College demonstrates its commitment to quality education through more than 135 academic and career programs they offer.
-It is official recognized by the Western Association of Schools and Colleges.
+Located in Costa Mesa, Orange Coast College demonstrates its commitment to quality education through the more than 135 academic and career programs it offers.
+It is officially recognized by the Western Association of Schools and Colleges.